-This course is compulsory for all students apart from those taking English as a Second Language in Year 10.
+This course is compulsory for all students.

 The English (First Language) Syllabus will develop students' ability to communicate accurately, appropriately and effectively in speech and writing.
 Students will be encouraged to use relevant vocabulary, to employ correct grammar, spelling and punctuation, and to display a sense of style and audience.